-WECC will conduct a Compliance Audit of every Entity registered as a Balancing Authority (BA) and/or Transmission Operator (TOP) every three (3) years.
+WECC will conduct a Compliance Audit of every Entity registered as a Reliability Coordinator (RC), Balancing Authority (BA), and/or Transmission Operator (TOP) every three (3) years.
 All other Entities may be subject to Compliance Audits every six (6) years or as approved by the BCUC.
 Any portion of a Compliance Audit may be conducted on- or off-site, as determined to be appropriate by WECC.
 The Audit Schedule is subject to scheduling adjustments.

 A Compliance Audit generally encompasses the period of three (3) years preceding the start of the Compliance Audit and may not go back beyond the date of the Entity's last Compliance Audit period.
 Compliance Audits may include a review of compliance with all Reliability Standards applicable to the Entity.
 Compliance Audits will review, at a minimum, all applicable Reliability Standards identified in Appendix A under the column marked "Compliance Audit."
-Compliance Audits will include a review of any matters subject to a Compliance Violation Investigation in the previous year, as well as the status of Mitigation Plans, Self-Reports, Periodic Data Submittals, and may also include an examination of other items if requested by the BCUC (Note: Periodic Data Submittals will be assessed only for instances of noncompliance).
-During the Compliance Audit, including any time prior to the Compliance Audit, WECC may expand the audit scope if it determines such an expansion is appropriate.
+Compliance Audits may include a review of any matters subject to a Compliance Violation Investigation in the previous year, as well as the status of Mitigation Plans, Self-Reports, Periodic Data Submittals, and may also include an examination of other items if requested by the BCUC (Note: Periodic Data Submittals will be assessed only for instances of noncompliance).
+During the Compliance Audit, including any time prior to the Compliance Audit, WECC may expand or reduce the audit scope if it determines such an expansion or reduction is appropriate and as accepted by the BCUC.